basecamp/kamal-site/_docs/configuration.md

   REDIS_URL: redis://redis1:6379/1
 ```

+**Note:** Before you can start the containers you need to push the env variables up to the servers.

 ## Using secret env variables

 If you have env variables that are secret, you can divide the `env` block into `clear` and `secret`: